 Revenue recognition involves estimates and judgments by the management.
 We recognise revenue when the economic benefit is likely to flow to the Group and the revenue can be reliably measured, including the use of percentage of completion method of accounting in revenue recognition in both business segments.
 Due to the nature of our business operations, the date when our activity commences and the date when our activity is completed usually fall into different accounting periods.
 Therefore, we need to make judgment in reviewing and revising the estimates of contract costs during both the initial financial projection planning stage as well as the progress made later.
 We may need to make a provision for impairment when the actual contract revenue is less than expected, or when the actual contract costs are more than expected.
-Our Directors confirm that the relevant estimates or underlying assumptions made in the past have been generally in line with actual results during the Track Record Period and that we have consistently applied these estimates or underlying assumptions during the Track Record Period.
-Our Directors further confirm that these estimates or underlying assumptions are unlikely to change in the near future.
+Our Directors confirm that the relevant estimates or underlying assumptions made in the past have been generally in line with actual results during the Track Record Period and that we have consistently applied these estimates or underlying assumptions are unlikely to change in the near future.